FLUX-SE/all_docs/en_US/spat_revolution_doc/10_Automation_10_3_OSC_Connections_Matrix.md

 ![](include/SpatRevolution_UserGuide_-197.png)

 If you are developing your own control systems to integrate with Spat, you might find it useful to know that it is possible to export a detailed description of all OSC patterns, syntax and usage to a text file for reference.
 You will find that option in the Spat preferences.
+You will also find a complete [OSC table](Appendix_C_OSC_Table.md) in appendix.

-> Enable commands log to confirm you are receiving data (Shift + F7 will open the log window)
+> Enable commands log will display the received and emitted OSC messages in the log windows to confirm you are receiving data. <code>Shift + F7 </code> will open the log window.

 In general, Spat OSC patterns have the form of